You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 During the 16th century, Khorfakkan was a target of Portuguese colonization, thanks to its strategic location on the Indian Ocean trade route.
 Although the Portuguese fortified the city as part of their spice trade empire, local inhabitants resisted, eventually reclaiming control with the help of the Al Qasimi tribe in the 17th century.

-Today, Khorfakkan is a testament to resilience, blending modern attractions like the Khorfakkan Amphitheatre with untouched natural beauty.
+Today, Khorfakkan is a testament to resilience, blending modern attractions like the Khorfakkan Amphitheatre with the natural beauty of the Hajar mountains and the Gulf of Oman.

 With over 5,000 years of history, Sharjah stands as one of the oldest continuously inhabited regions in the UAE.
 Its rich heritage includes archaeological sites like Mleiha, which showcase evidence of advanced Bronze Age civilizations.